EXCERPT: INCUBUS, FIRST CONQUEST

-He stared at me for a moment then took the scotch and poured more in his coffee.
+He stared at me then took the Scotch and poured more in his coffee.
 He made a hrmphing noise, stared more, then took a big drink.

 I wiped my eyes with the towel.

-I sipped my coffee, decided it felt very good going down, and took a bigger drink.
+I sipped my coffee, decided it felt good going down and took a bigger drink.

 “But you weren’t lovers.”

 He nodded.
 “That’s too bad.
 Lots of songs written about it, plays, books, movies.
 Hollywood is nuts about it.”